over9000jews/LLTest/README.txt

 genes of Interest will be highlighted in bright red with black text in contrast to the .. other color-coded a,t,g,c's.

+For the Zoom in and out..
+I had trackball three.js thing installed but it felt like the user had too much control.

 cheers